 - Charter a boat on the Zadar Harbor and explore its islands.
 The Dalmatia Coast is as spectacular a setting as you will ever see.
 Zadar has many family-friendly islands that have paradisiac beauty.
 They relax your mind and body and give you a break from your busy life.

 Are you planning a trip to Croatia?
-Check out our blog post of Croatia: The Hidden Gem of Europe.
+Check out our blog post Croatia: The Enchanting Gem of the Mediterranean

 How to get to Zadar Croatia

 We found that Croatia may be one of the easiest countries to drive a car.
 There is so much you will miss by not renting a car.
 Road signage is fantastic in Croatia, and the motorways are nearly perfect.
 A good GPS will come in handy, as it always does.
 Parking was easy in the city, and our hotel at the time provided free parking.

 Zadar has an airport, which is only 7 miles away from the town.
 There are flights from the UK, Ireland, and other European towns and cities to Zadar.

 There are daily flights to Zadar from Croatian cities Zagreb and Pula during the summer.
 The flight time of around 45 minutes.

 Buses from the airport to the main bus terminal in Zadar roughly run in conjunction with flight arrivals.

 You can look up bus timetables to and from Zadar on the Zadar Bus Terminal website.
 You will find routes from and to all the major towns, cities, and places in Croatia, such as Zagreb, Split, Dubrovnik, Rijeka, Sibenik, and elsewhere.